a2x/cs2-dumper/README.md

 ## Usage

 1. Ensure the game process is running (Being in the main menu should suffice).
-2. Run the `cs2-dumper` executable.
-   - Note that some memflow connectors may require elevated privileges to work.
+2. Run the `cs2-dumper` executable (Note that some memflow connectors may require elevated privileges to work).
-   - Ensure that you have the appropriate config file in the same directory as the `cs2-dumper` executable:
-     - For Linux: `config_linux.json`
-     - For Windows: `config_win.json`

 When running the executable without providing an optional memflow connector name, it will default to using the [memflow-native](https://github.com/memflow/memflow-native) cross-platform OS layer to read the memory of the game process.
 If you wish to use an existing memflow connector instead, pass the `connector` and optional `connector-args` arguments to the program.

-E.g. `./cs2-dumper -c kvm -vvv`
+E.g. `./cs2-dumper -c pcileech -a device=fpga -vvv`

 ### Available Arguments

-- `-v...`: Increase logging verbosity.
-Can be specified multiple times.
 - `-c, --connector <connector>`: The name of the memflow connector to use.
-- `-a, --connector-args <connector-args>`: Additional arguments to supply to the connector.
+- `-a, --connector-args <connector-args>`: Additional arguments to pass to the connector.
+- `-f, --file-types <file-types>`: The types of files to generate.
+Default: `cs`, `hpp`,  `json`, `rs`.
 - `-o, --output <output>`: The output directory to write the generated files to.
 Default: `output`.
 - `-i, --indent-size <indent-size>`: The number of spaces to use per indentation level.
 Default: `4`.
+- `-v...`: Increase logging verbosity.
+Can be specified multiple times.
 - `-h, --help`: Print help.
 - `-V, --version`: Print version.